Watercolor style animation in Clip Studio PAINT

 It is very important that you first select one of the layers that are outside the animation folder, so that the texture is a normal layer and is visible throughout the animation.

-Now we take the texture layer and leave it on all the layers of the project, covering all the elements for the moment:
+Now we take the texture layer and place it on top of all the layers in the project, covering all the elements for the moment:

-Once the texture layer is selected, we go to Combination Mode and from Normal we change it to Overlay:
+Once the texture layer is selected, we go to Blending Mode and change it from Normal to Overlay:

 Making it look like this: